peternralston/GeneralProjects/README.md

 # GeneralProjects
-A group of refined projects from the Software Guildsw
+A group of refined projects from TheSoftwareGuild